-6. Where any By-law, passed prior to this By-law, conflicts with the terms of this By-law, this By-law shall prevail.
+6. Where any By-law, passed prior to this By-law, conflicts with the terms of this Bylaw, this By-law shall prevail.
+7. That this By-law shall come into force and take effect immediately upon the passing thereof by the Council of the Corporation of the Municipality of Mississippi Mills.

-7. That this By-law shall come into f passing thereof by the Council of Mississippi Mills. , , BY-L /2021.
-AW READ, passed, signed and se aled in open Council this day of May, Mayor Municipality C Clerk
+BY-LAW READ, passed, signed and sealed in open Council this \\\\\day of May, 2021.

+Mayor

+Municipality Clerk